tempestnano/deezloadermx-docker/README.md

 Issue Tracker for this Docker: https://github.com/Bockiii/deezloadermx-docker/issues

-Feel free to open a issue that is Docker related, and not related to Deezloader development.
+Feel free to open an issue that is Docker related, and not related to Deezloader development.
 Go to the Deezloader repository for that.